yoav-lavi/melody/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be dual licensed under MIT and Apache 2.0 licenses